nstratos/stoneshard-talent-calculator/README.md

 5. The exporter will ask for a folder to save the tooltips.
 It will produce a JSON file named `stoneshard-tooltips-and-formulas.json`.

+You can find the exported JSON file used in the current version of the talent calculator [here](tooltips/stoneshard-tooltips-and-formulas.json).

+Feel free to use the UMT exporter to get up-to-date data at anytime for your use case (e.g. updating spreadsheets and mod development).

+This opens the possiblity of creating automation tools that will make future updates easier even outside the scope of this project (e.g. updating the wiki tooltips).

+An example of such a tool that compares tooltips has been developed for this project.

 ### Compare Tooltips

-The `tooltips/compare-tooltips.js` script can use the file generated when extracting tooltips (shown in previous section) to compare with the existing HTML tooltips in the `index.html` file and check for correctness.
+The [tooltips/compare-tooltips.js](tooltips/compare-tooltips.js) script can use the file generated when extracting tooltips (shown in previous section) to compare with the existing HTML tooltips in the [index.html](index.html) file and check for correctness.
 This makes it easier to keep the tooltips up to date.

 1. Make sure you have Docker installed and running.